zachreborn/terraform-modules/modules/aws/transit_gateway/attachment/README.md

 <h3 align="center">Transit Gateway Attachment Module</h3>
   <p align="center">
-    This module attaches a transit gateway to subnets.
+    This module attaches one or more VPCs to transit gateway.
+Transit gateways attach to VPCs using VPC attachments.
+VPC attachments create ENI's in the VPC's subnets allowing traffic to route between the VPC and the transit gateway.
+This module also supports enabling flow logs on the VPC attachments by default.
     <br />
     <a href="https://github.com/zachreborn/terraform-modules"><strong>Explore the docs »</strong></a>
     <br />